bp2008/Index/README.md

 ## Miscellaneous Utilities

-* [HdmiExtender](https://github.com/bp2008/HdmiExtender) - Captures the output of a Lenkeng LKV373 HDMI Extender TX (Sender) device, making the audio and video streams usable by 3rd party media players.
 * [ImageOrganizer](https://github.com/bp2008/ImageOrganizer) - Organizes a folder full of images by copying or moving them into a date-based directory structure.
-* [JsonDataExtractor](https://github.com/bp2008/JsonDataExtractor) - A Windows Service that can query a web service for JSON data and write parts of the data to text files.
 * [MapStitcher](https://github.com/bp2008/MapStitcher) - A simple program to bulk-download map tiles and stitch them together.
 * [PdfScriptRemover](https://github.com/bp2008/PdfScriptRemover) - Removes JavaScript and embedded files from PDFs, powered by iText 7 for .NET.
-* [pnacl_player](https://github.com/bp2008/pnacl_player) - (obsolete) H.264 video player using Chrome's portable native client (pluginless native code in Chrome).
-Still shipped with UI3.
 * [SplitIntoMonthlyFolders](https://github.com/bp2008/SplitIntoMonthlyFolders) - A simple program which moves files into folders named for the date the file was last modified (YYYY_MM).
 * [VideoEncodingAutomation](https://github.com/bp2008/VideoEncodingAutomation) - Automates video encoding using HandbrakeCLI.

+## Discontinued

+Although many of the projects in categories above are no longer actively maintained, the following projects are explicitly discontinued but still linked here for reference:

+* [BlueIrisViewer](https://github.com/bp2008/blueirisviewer) - A Java application which can be used to view cameras hosted by Blue Iris.
+This is quite old and inefficient as it uses jpeg video.
+* [CameraProxy](https://github.com/bp2008/cameraproxy) - A Windows Service which acts as a "smart" proxy for IP network cameras.
+Uses the .NET framework and parts of the VLC media player libraries.
+* [IpCameraSpeedometer](https://github.com/bp2008/IpCameraSpeedometer) - Approximates the speed of moving objects using an IP camera.
+This was never very accurate.
+* [HdmiExtender](https://github.com/bp2008/HdmiExtender) - Captures the output of a Lenkeng LKV373 HDMI Extender TX (Sender) device, making the audio and video streams usable by 3rd party media players.
+* [pnacl_player](https://github.com/bp2008/pnacl_player) - H.264 video player using Chrome's portable native client (pluginless native code in Chrome).
+Still shipped with UI3, but not very useful.
+* [UI2](https://github.com/bp2008/ui2) - A custom web interface for Blue Iris Video Security Software.
+Development ceased in 2017 in favor of UI3.